Attorney at Law

 FOR LAWYERS

 If you plan to take benefits from the Social Security Administration (SSA), it is recommended that you find, read, and understand your Social Security Statement.
-This is a document issued by the Social Security Administration that includes information about an individual’s lifetime earnings record and how much they or their family would receive in disability, survivor, or retirement benefits.
+This report by the SSA summarizes information about an individual’s lifetime earnings record and how much they or their family would receive in disability, survivor, or retirement benefits.
 It‘s a highly useful tool that is recommended for anybody planning their retirement to make use of.

 This article offers a guide for how you can access and understand your Social Security Statement.